Are Job Ads Targeting Young Workers Breaking The Law?

 "The issue is whether or not workers can even get into the courthouse door to challenge that practice that clearly screens out older workers," McCann says.

 That's the legal hurdle Dale Kleber must clear.
 Kleber is a lawyer and former executive at a Fortune 500 company who lives just outside Chicago.
 Three years ago, he applied for a legal job with CareFusion, a medical-technology firm.
 The posting specified that CareFusion was looking for candidates with three to seven years of experience, but no more than seven.
-Kleber applied anyway, was rejected, then sued.
+Kleber applied anyway, was rejected.
+He then sued.

 "I thought that was blatantly discriminatory.
 Most [lawyers] who are 40 years or older have been a lawyer for more than seven years," he says.